JeromeSiljanUTA/dots/README.md

 ### Lowercase Directory Names
 I prefer them because it makes it easier to go through stuff on the command line.
 You have a couple of "default" directories like Downloads, Desktop, etc. You can rename those by installing `xdg-user-dirs`.
 You can see my `user-dirs.dirs` file and see what I've changed.
 You'll then want to create the directories you want (eg. desktop, downloads, etc.) and run `xdg-user-dirs-update
 `
+### `pacman` Configuration
+Edit `/etc/pacman.conf` and uncommend the line `ParallelDownloads = 5`.
+You can set this value to whatever you want, but it will speed up `pacman` a good bit.

+Add `ILoveCandy` to your config file.
+Pay attention next time you run a `pacman -Syu` and let me know if you can see the difference.